ionos-cloud/ionosctl/docs/commands/loadbalancer/list.md

 ## Description

-Use this command to list all Load Balancers from a Data Center on your account.
+Use this command to retrieve a list of Load Balancers within a Virtual Data Center on your account.

 Required values to run command: